Public transport in Auckland: History

 The first official ferry started in 1854, the first steam ferry in 1860, the first scheduled ferry in 1865, Auckland & North Shore Steam Ferry Co in 1869, Devonport Steam Ferry Company in 1885, a vehicle ferry in 1911 and North Shore Ferries in 1959.

 In 1981 George and Douglas Hudson bought North Shore Ferries and Waiheke Shipping Co.
 In 1984 they founded Gulf Ferries, and their first catamaran, the $3m Quickcat, cut the Waiheke ferry time from 75 minutes to 40, with Fullers putting Kea on the Devonport route from 1988.
 Fullers Corporation was mainly operating cruises and, in 1987, when they introduced Supercat III, they were refused a licence to compete on Waiheke commuter trips.
-The Hudsons bought Fullers from its 1988 receivership and formed Fullers Group Ltd in 1994 and Stagecoach took a majority holding in 1998.
+The Hudsons bought Fullers from its 1988 receivership and formed Fullers Group in 1994 and Stagecoach took a majority holding in 1998.
 In 2009, Souter Holdings purchased Fullers Group and also 360 Discovery Cruises.

 In 2022, Auckland Transport (AT) purchased four diesel ferries that were in dire need of repair from Fullers, and upgraded them which reduced their emissions.